Zhu Congjiu

 Zhu Congjiu (朱从玖; born March 1965) is a former Chinese financial executive and politician.
-As of May 2023, he was under investigation by China's top anti-corruption agency.
+As of November 2024, he has been sentenced to life imprisonment for accepting bribes.
 Previously he served as vice chairman of the Zhejiang Provincial Committee of the Chinese People's Political Consultative Conference and before that, vice governor of Zhejiang.

 He was a member of the 10th and 11th National Committee of the Chinese People's Political Consultative Conference.

 Early life and education

 Zhu was born in Feixi County, Anhui, in March 1965.
-In 1981, he was accepted to Anhui Institute of Finance and Trade (now Anhui University of Finance and Economics), where he majored in finance and monetary.
-He joined the Chinese Communist Party (CCP) in July 1985 upon graduation.
-After graduating in 1985, he did his postgraduate work at the Graduate Department of the People's Bank of China and worked in its Financial Management Department since August 1988.
+In 1981, he was accepted to Anhui Institute of Finance and Trade (now Anhui University of Finance and Economics), where he majored in finance.
+He joined the Chinese Communist Party (CCP) in July 1985 upon graduating, and did his postgraduate work at the Graduate Department of the People's Bank of China and worked in its Financial Management Department beginning in August 1988.